Archived News & Events

 - July 19, 2021

-- Institute faculty met for a virtual planning retreat to reflect on the past year and discuss our vision for 2021–2022.
-We celebrated our Institute successes and progress toward our goals, discussed how major events from the past year have shaped our work, and set new goals for the coming year.
+- Institute faculty met for a virtual strategic planning retreat to reflect on the past year and discuss our vision for 2021–2022.
+We celebrated our Institute's successes and progress toward our goals, discussed how major events from the past year have shaped our work, and set new goals for the coming year.

 - June 23, 2021

-- Institute members gathered for a presentation from DC Health, who provided an update on their work to promote brain health and address dementia in the District.
+- Institute members gathered for a presentation from DC Health, which provided an update on their work to promote brain health and address dementia in the District.
 The remainder of the meeting was spent in an executive session.

 - June 11, 2021